-Looking at our map, it seems most places have Maori names; starting with the letter ‘W’ and ending in a vowel.
+Examining our map, it seems most places have Maori names; starting with the letter ‘W’ and ending in a vowel.
 Apparently NZ has some 366 places that fall into this category; and that’s just cities!
 Then there’s the odd name like ‘Taumatawhakatangihangakoauauotamateapokaiwhenuakitanatahu’.
-Similar to a stuck keyboard, this Maori mouthful’s English translation is ‘the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as ‘landeater,’ played his flute to his loved one’; an absurd word indicating the Maori do not suffer from Hippopotomonstrosesquippedaliophobia!
+Similar to a stuck keyboard, this Maori mouth-mangler’s English translation is ‘the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as ‘landeater,’ played his flute to his loved one’.
+The absurd word indicates the Maori do not suffer from Hippopotomonstrosesquippedaliophobia!

 Arriving in Napier, we’re delighted by our choice of lodging at ‘Mission B&B on the Avenue’.
 The owner Robert has a TV room with an incredible surround sound system, and invites us to join him to watch a Roy Orbison concert called Black & White Nights.
 In between pouring wine, Mr. Sophistication is wearing a Rod Stewart wig over a head as bald as my knee, while playing a mean air guitar with a TV remote in each hand!

-Last night we got a bit carried away guzzling great gobs of grape, and today are suffering the ‘wrath of grapes’!
-Hoping fresh air will provide a cure, we visit Te Mata Peak in Hawke’s Bay, followed by five hours of cycling on, over, and in; beaches, boardwalks, and vineyards.
+Last night we got a bit carried away guzzling great gobs of grape, and today suffer from the ‘wrath of grapes’!
+Hoping fresh air will provide a cure, we visit Te Mata Peak in Hawke’s Bay followed by five hours of cycling on, over, and in; beaches, boardwalks, and vineyards.

 Inky skies are urinating on us yet again on our drive towards Gisborne; or Gizzy as it’s called by the locals.
 Unable to find the accommodation recommended to us, we stop to ask a little old lady out for a walk if she knows the street location.
 ‘Why yes dear, just go left at the corner, then take the first right, I’m going there myself.
 Going to the home are you’?
 It seems there’s a senior care home catering to geezer and geezerettes on that same street.
 We chuckle, realizing we’ve just been unintentionally embarrassed by a senior citizen.

-Negotiating slender roads through the Waioeka Gorge we’re dismayed by a road closure at the small town of Matawai, whose claim to fame is a bar with a stuffed two headed lamb, which surely must have confused the hell out of the mother!
-Big rigs are stopped with the truckers milling about, as a massive slide has taken out the road up ahead.
+Negotiating slender roads through Waioeka Gorge, we’re dismayed to find a road closure at the small town of Matawai, whose claim to fame is a bar with a stuffed two headed lamb, which surely must have confused the hell out of its mother!
+Big rigs are stopped with the truckers milling about as a massive slide has taken out the road up ahead.
 Since the alternative route is horrendous, we patiently wait for an update.

-While passing time I start kidding around with some of the truckers, and our conversation soon morphs into a friendly volley of insults, harassing each other about our different accents.
-Discussing the dangerous narrow roads which they claim host accidents almost daily, one trucker tells me he was listening to a radio program when some woman, with her knickers in a knot, phoned in to say that truckers should not be allowed on the roads.
+While passing time I start kidding around with some of the truckers, and our conversation soon morphs into a friendly volley of insults, ribbing each other about our different accents.
+Discussing the dangerously narrow roads which they claim host accidents almost daily, one trucker tells me he was listening to a radio program when some woman with her knickers in a knot phoned in to say that truckers should not be allowed on the roads.

 He’s pissed, and phones the station saying: ‘I’m a trucker and I’ve got a message for your last caller.
 Please tell little Ms-nose-in-the-air that the bed she sleeps in was delivered by truckers, as is the food she eats, and the clothes on her back.
 And by the way, when she wipes her arse, it was also the truckers who provided the toilet paper.’
 It seems that was suddenly the end of that topic, and told with his lopsided grin and a failing grade in the dental category, his story totally ‘cracks’ me up!

 Word finally comes down that clearing the road will take days!
-Bummer; now we have to backtrack and endure another daunting 11 hours and 700 km of driving; sharing the narrow twisty roads with the mega trucks.
+Bummer; now we have to backtrack, enduring another daunting 11 hours and 700 km of driving; sharing the narrow twisty roads with the mega trucks.
 This is so discouraging, as we were only an hour away from our destination before the road got annihilated!
 Man, I thought todays abominable driving was never going to bloody end.
 Wine please!

-Wondering where our next layover awaits, we pull into the shore town of Orewa; known as the gateway to the Hibiscus Coast.
-It seems like as good a place as any to stay, so we check in at the Edgewater Motel.
-It soon comes to our attention that the toilet doesn’t flush correctly so I mention this to the owner.
-He brings out a bucket and replies, ‘No worries mate, a little low on water pressure here, just fill’er up from the fire hose’; so I have a chuckle and do as suggested.
-Located on a sandy beach, the setting is charming, and we love our funky little abode with a view through the vivid-red Pohutukawa trees to the ocean beyond.
+Wondering where our next layover awaits, we pull into the shore town of Orewa.
+Known as the gateway to the Hibiscus Coast, this seems like as good a place as any to stay and we check in at the Edgewater Motel.
+It soon comes to our attention that the toilet doesn’t flush correctly, and mentioning this to the owner, he brings out a bucket and replies, ‘No worries mate, a little low on water pressure here, just fill’er up from the fire hose’!
+I have a chuckle and do as suggested.
+Located on a sandy beach, the setting is charming, and we love our funky little abode with a view through vivid-red Pohutukawa trees to the ocean beyond.

 ‘So, you take the bird’, says he to me, ‘and put it in a great big pot; add water, then add a gumboot.
 Boil it up for about three days, and when it’s done, you chuck out the bird and eat the gumboot’!
 Well then, I guess our likelihood of a meal of Pukeko is slim to none; with Slim having just left the building!